juli963/juli-blocks/src/main/scala/devices/EthernetController/RM_EthernetController.md

 |useAXI4|When True then Mem is connected over AXI -> Not supported yet|

 **Registermap**
-Buffer Address 0 -> Length of Buffer RX/TX Data in Bytes
+Buffer Address 0 -> Length of Buffer RX/TX Data in Bytes, without Length Bytes, only Data (Size of 4 Bytes)
 |Offset |Name |
 |----|----|
 |0x00| PHY Control|